Wormwood Health Benefits: All You Need to Know About Artemisia Absinthium

 One pilot study in Clinical Rheumatology investigating the effectiveness and safety of wormwood extract in managing pain reported that individuals who took 150 mg of wormwood extract every day for 12 weeks had lesser pain and associated symptoms caused by inflammation in the knee and hip joints compared to the placebo group.

 The use of wormwood to fight against parasitic infections is recorded from ancient times.
-The plant has long been used to kill intestinal worms like tapeworms as well as other parasites.
+Like many antiparasitic herbs, the plant has long been used to kill intestinal worms like tapeworms as well as other parasites.
 This activity is due to the major active compound, thujone.

 A 2018 comparative study in the Journal of Helminthology showed that wormwood extract has the capacity to fight against common intestinal tapeworms such as Hymenolepis nana.

-Research shows that wormwood may help increase the production of bile which in turn may help improve digestion and ease digestive symptoms such as indigestion and flatulence.
+Research shows that wormwood may help increase the production of bile, which in turn may help improve digestion and ease digestive symptoms such as indigestion and flatulence.
+This makes wormwood one of the most sought-after herbs for digestion as well as herbs for gut health.

 Wormwood is available in various forms including dried herbs, teas, tablets, capsules, and liquid tinctures.
 There are no specific guidelines for using it in any form.
 It can be used both internally as well as externally.
 Be sure to consult with a registered medical provider prior to using it.